 How to Make Pretzels.
-Step by step guide and easy instructions to make a tasty and soft pretzels.
+Step-by-step guide and easy instructions to make tasty and soft pretzels.

-Although the Auntie Annne’s life was an inspiration, how about let us talk about this pretzel masterpiece.
+Although Auntie Anne’s life was an inspiration, how about let us talk about this pretzel masterpiece.
 It came about after the second attempt.
-It was a result after throwing the first dough and trying making another one.
+It was a result of throwing the first dough and trying to make another one.
 It was the result of not giving up after the first mistake…I made the mortal sin of recipe reading – the mistake of not reading through the whole recipe from top to bottom.
 The top of the recipe said 8 tablespoons of unsalted butter.
-I melted all the 8 tablespoon and pour it all into the flour mixture.
-By not reading the lower part of the recipe, I missed the part in which you just have to use 2 tablespoon of the butter for the dough and the remaining 6 tablespoon butter is for dipping.
-The result, a ridiculously wet,gooey, unusable goop.
-What a waste of butter, yeast and flour.
+I melted all the 8 tablespoons and pour them all into the flour mixture.
+By not reading the lower part of the recipe, I missed the part in which you just have to use 2 tablespoons of the butter for the dough and the remaining 6 tablespoons of butter are for dipping.
+The result, a ridiculously wet, gooey, unusable goop.
+What a waste of butter, yeast, and flour.
 Now that the goop is in the trash, I am starting over again.
 Hmmm, life is like that too.
 You have to forgive yourself and start over again.
 Do it continually, and you will get a delicious life.
 I mean pretzels.

-PS : You will notice in the recipe that I mentioned over and over again how many tablespoon to use.
+PS: You will notice in the recipe that I mentioned over and over again how many tablespoons to use.
 I do not want you to make the same mistake.
 I will say it again, ” 2 TABLESPOON FOR THE DOUGH AND THE REMAINING 6 TABLESPOON FOR THE DIPPING OF THE PRETZELS.”
 Do not get mad, I shouted at you.
 I just do not want you to make the same mistake I did.
-Here is the link for Auntie Anne’s life and you can bake this Walnut Banana Bread for the left over walnut you got.
+Here is the link for Auntie Anne’s life and you can bake this Walnut Banana Bread for the leftover walnut you got.